Updated 12/20/2022 to add a video link to the episode.

 Sixteen-year-old Jay and his high school English teacher—John Harrington—won the grand prize.
-They each received approximately $40,000 in cash and prizes—including new cars.
+They each received approximately $40,000 in cash and prizes—including a new car each.
 The word puzzle they solved to clinch their fortune?
-Fire truck.
+FIRE TRUCK.

 “It was very cool,” Dr. Mehta recalls.
-“There was a picture of me and my teacher in the newspaper back when being in the newspaper was a big deal” (see the middle photo to the right).
+“There was a picture of me and my teacher in the newspaper back when being in the newspaper was a big deal” (see the middle photo).

 In 1992, the production staff at Wheel of Fortune contacted high schools in specific cities to select students to try out as show contestants.
 Jay and his four teammates serving on his school’s Quiz Bowl team were chosen.